Angular-resolved nonlinear optical response as a probe of Lorentz violation in noncentrosymmetric materials

+In this work, we propose an angular-resolved method to probe LV backgrounds through the shift photocurrent of a polar atomic chain described by a spinful Rice--Mele model and realized experimentally as an aligned bundle of weakly interacting chains.
+A static electric field is rotated in the transverse ($yz$) plane while the photocurrent is measured along the chain direction ($\hat{x}$), as illustrated in Fig.~\ref{fig:device}.
+In the Lorentz-symmetric case, the response exhibits only a weak $2\pi$-periodic angular dependence.
+In contrast, the LV perturbation induces a robust $\pi$-periodic modulation in $\sigma^{(2)}(\theta)$ for generic orientations of the background vector $\mathbf v$.
+This change in angular periodicity provides a direct experimental signature, which may be identified through Fourier analysis of the measured $I(\theta)$ or $\sigma^{(2)}(\theta)$ over several rotations of the field.

-\textit{Theory ---} LV effects can persist in the non-relativistic limit, as shown by Kostelecký and Lane \cite{Kostelecky1999}, and they motivate a variety of effective Hamiltonians in both high-energy physics and condensed matter \cite{kostelecky2022lorentz,Armitage2018,Soluyanov2015,Grushin2012,Burkov2014,Xiong2015,bakke2015landau}.
-To capture the essential mechanism by which a LV background affects the band geometry and the nonlinear optical response, we employ a one-dimensional lattice model that provides a simple and controlled setting.
-We start from a Dirac equation modified by a non-minimal coupling to a fixed background four-vector $v^{\mu}$ \cite{belich2005non,BELICH1,BELICH2,BELICH3,Jackiw}.
-After a Foldy-Wouthuysen reduction, the non-relativistic Hamiltonian contains orbital and spin terms proportional to the background field \cite{bakke_rashba_2014,bakke2015influence}.
-These couplings are known to give rise to Rashba-like and Zeeman-like contributions in the effective Hamiltonian of non-relativistic electrons,
+\textit{Theory ---} LV effects can persist in the non-relativistic limit, as shown by Kosteleck\'y and Lane \cite{Kostelecky1999}.
+To capture the essential mechanism by which an LV background modifies the band geometry and the nonlinear optical response, we consider a one-dimensional noncentrosymmetric lattice described by a spinful Rice--Mele model \cite{rice1982elementary}.
+We start from a Dirac equation supplemented by a non-minimal coupling to a fixed background four-vector $v^\mu$ \cite{belich2005non,BELICH1,BELICH2,BELICH3,Jackiw}.
+After a Foldy--Wouthuysen reduction, the non-relativistic Hamiltonian contains orbital and spin contributions proportional to the background field \cite{bakke2014rashba,bakke2015influence},

-where the first term acts on the spin component and the second on the orbital channel and together provide the basic structure from which the lattice model is constructed.
-To this aim, we project this Hamiltonian onto the RM basis \cite{rice1982elementary}, associated with a one-dimensional chain with staggered hoppings and on-site potentials,
+where the first term acts in the spin channel and the second in the orbital one.
+These terms provide the continuum structure from which the lattice perturbation is constructed.